Debra Granik: Themes

 Granik's films deal with issues of personal strength and willpower, like the character of Ree Dolly in Winter's Bone.
 She cites Mike Leigh, Ken Loach, Shane Meadows, the Dardenne brothers, Laurent Cantet, and Abbas Kiarostami as some of her major influences in her directing career.
 In a 2018 interview with FF2 Media about Leave No Trace, Granik discusses the themes of the film and what drew her to creating the film:I realized while reading it that one of the turning points in a girl’s coming-of-age is coming to terms with the fact that as much as you may care about someone, you can’t necessarily save them or even help them.
 You can be loving and tolerant, but you can’t fix them.
 And that’s something she’s really struggling with in a really robust way, especially when they’re in a new setting.
 And I really liked the fact that Tom is the one thing that’s grounding him.
 She is his source of meaning.
 His sense of self-worth is bolstered by being meaningful to her, by being her dad.
 He takes pride in being her teacher and taking responsibility for her.
 And I was just so interested in the universality of that.
 The ties that bind is core material.
 There’s nothing new about those themes, but I really liked that the novel had renewed my interest in exploring them.

 Personal life

-Granik is married to Jonathan Scheuer, who has executive produced her films and is Vice Chairman of the Board of Trustees of National Jazz Museum in Harlem.
-They live in New York City and have a daughter.
+Granik is married to Jonathan Scheuer, who has executive produced her films and is Vice Chairman of the Board of Trustees of the National Jazz Museum in Harlem.
+They live in New York City and have a child.